 Project Sponsors, watch out for the following traits of the toxic Project Managers.
 If your Project Managers are high on the toxicity scale, then protect your team and the culture.
-Otherwise, the stress levels of the project team and stakeholders will go high.
-As a result, there will be little progress, bad decisions and lack of trust will cripple the project.
+Otherwise, the stress levels of the project team and stakeholders will skyrocket.
+There will be little progress.
+Bad decisions and a lack of trust will cripple your project.

 Watch out for these warning signs and check toxicity to take quick action:

 1. Blame – Toxic Project Managers Love this one!

 You will observe that they are busy on a fault-finding mission.
 It is always something wrong with vendor resources, project teams, software applications.
 They are skilled in distracting from the real problem and blaming others.

 2. Never too sure

 They never take charge.
 Seldom do they have good visibility on the project plan, objective, domain knowledge.
 You will often hear from them:

 - Let me get back to you on this: Basically, I don’t know

 - I need to check with the team; what do you think, Simon?: Deflection tactic

 They are never too sure about the project plan, resources, delivery dates (ETA).